ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-au.md

 * With `NoSchedule` taint, pods that don’t tolerate the taint can’t be schedule on the node.
 * With `PreferNoSchedule` taint, Kubernetes avoid scheduled Pods that don’t tolerate the taint.
-* With `NoExecute` taint, Pods are evicted from the Node if they are already running, else they can’t be scheduling.
+* With `NoExecute` taint, Pods are evicted from the Node if they are already running, additionally to not being schedulable.

 You can add a taint in all the nodes for `second-node-pool` thanks to `label`.